aditya43/docker-kubernetes/README.md

 ```
 - It's like creating a `Swarm` wide `bridge` netowrk where the Containers across `hosts` on the same `virtual network` can access each other kind of like they're on a `VLAN`.
 - This driver is only for `intra-Swarm communication`. i.e. For `container-to-container` traffic inside a single `Swarm`.
+- It acts as everything is like on the same `subnet`.
 - The `overlay` driver doesn't play a huge amount in traffic coming inside, as it's trying to take a wholistic `Swarm` view of the network so that we're not constantly messing around with networking settings on individual nodes.
 - We can also optionally enable full network encryption using `IPSec (AES)` encryption on network creation.
     * It will setup `IPSec tunnels` between all the different nodes of our `Swarm`.